cyb3rxp/awesome-soc/metrics-kpi.md

 ## Recommended SOC SLA:
 * Percentage and number of false positives (NB: 100% successfull detection is **not** achievable).
-* Number of new detection use-cases (SIEM rules) being put in production.
+* Number of new detection use cases (SIEM rules) being put in production.
-* Number of new detection automation use-cases (enrichment, etc.) being put in production.
+* Number of new detection automation use cases (enrichment, etc.) being put in production.
-* Number of new response automation use-cases (containment, eradication) being put in production.
+* Number of new response automation use cases (containment, eradication) being put in production.
 * Number of detection rules which detection capability and handling process have been confirmed with purpleteaming session, so far.
 * Percentage of EASM reports that were taken into account by the SOC to improve its perimeter coverage.
 * MTTD (Mean Time To Detect): for all alerts, mean team in min/H to generate a detection based on detection logic and data/events.